mikewschmidt/Per_Scholas_Capstone/README.md

 ### Technical Challenges
-1. Connection to the remote database caused many headaches.
+1. Connection to the remote database caused many headaches I tried all the mySQL options on the MariaDB database, but I found there was issues.
 I searched for a few different libraries to import and jdbc drivers to download, then tried the different connection string/snippets to connect with.

 2.